Peosta family center awarded $935,000 small business construction loan

-ECIA Business Growth Inc., a division of East Central Intergovernmental Association, announced Thursday the roughly $3 million projected had been awarded a $935,000 SBA loan to help finance construction of the 17,500-square-foot facility at 8412 Peosta Commercial Court, near UnityPoint Clinic Family Medicine and Walk-In Care Peosta.
+ECIA Business Growth Inc., a division of East Central Intergovernmental Association, announced Thursday that the roughly $3 million project had been awarded a $935,000 SBA loan to help finance construction of the 17,500-square-foot facility at 8412 Peosta Commercial Court, near UnityPoint Clinic Family Medicine and Walk-In Care Peosta.

 ECIA works as an agent for the SBA to help administer loans locally to promote expansion of area businesses and the creation of new jobs, said Matt Specht, co-director of economic and community development for the nonprofit development corporation.